garrandall/popular-music-data/tracks/blue-ain-t-your-color-keith-urban.md

 Had enough to drink and it's makin' me think
 That I just might
 Tell you...
-If I were a painter I wouldn’t change ya
+If I were a painter I wouldn 't change ya
-I’d just paint you bright, baby
+I 'd just paint you bright, baby

 'Cause blue...
 Looks good on the sky
-Looks good on that neon buzzin’ on the wall
+Looks good on that neon buzzin ' on the wall
-But darlin', it don’t match your eyes
+But darlin', it don 't match your eyes
-I’m tellin’ you...
+I 'm tellin ' you...
-You don’t need that guy
+You don 't need that guy
-It’s so black and white, he’s stealin’ your thunder Baby, blue ain’t your color
+It 's so black and white, he 's stealin ' your thunder Baby, blue ain 't your color

 No, no, no